I guess that I would qualify as a local beach travel expert. I have been going to the Carolina beaches since I was two years old.

 Make sure you take a boat ride while you are on the Crystal Coast.
 The main street is actually the Intercoastal Waterway.
 Most houses are designed to look their best from the water.
 So what they look like from the road is secondary.

-If you do decide to visit the closest beaches to Roanoke, you can find more information on my websites, Southern Outer Banks, Coastal Paradise, Coastal Carolina Restaurants, and Information on Accessible Trails.
+If you do decide to visit the closest uncrowded beaches to Roanoke, you can find more information on my websites, Southern Outer Banks, Crystal Coast Life, and Crystal Coast Life at blogger.
+I even have Information on Accessible Trails and a website dedicated to people who might be moving to the area and another about life near the White Oak River.

 I'll see you there when I go for one of my walks on the beach in the evening.

-To whet you appetite for the beach, you can have a look at some photos of the area in my Picasa Web Albums site.
+To whet you appetite for the beach, you can have a look at some 2016 photos of the area including beaches.